 Anytime a patient is given general anesthesia, an anesthesiologist should be present.
 These doctors are specifically trained to use anesthesia safely and monitor the patient’s health during its use.
 Anesthesiologists are not necessary when local anesthesia is used by itself, only when a patient chooses general anesthesia.

 These are just some of the questions our patients have had before a procedure.
-If you are feeling uneasy about anything, please don’t hesitate to call our offices.
+If you are feeling uneasy about anything, please don’t hesitate to call our offices for the best liposuction in Michigan.